riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 ...
 {{< / highlight >}}

 Now everything is ready to make what exactly?
-Vapor `Authentication` frameworks provides two types of authorization:
+Vapor `Authentication` frameworks provides these types of authorization:

 1. Basic authorization
 2. Bearer authorization